ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/plcs/RIKEN-PLC.md

 ## Introduction

 The main PLC on RIKEN is a "Schneider Electric M580" and is responsible for controlling and monitoring the various systems on the beamlines, e.g. vacuum equipment and magnet cooling.
-The Schneider PLC IOC (`SCHNDR_01`) runs on `NDXRIKENFE` and provides access to designated PLC registers (memory addresses) via the ASyn MODBUS driver.
+The Schneider PLC IOC (`SCHNDR_01`) runs on `NDXRIKENFE` and provides access to designated PLC registers (memory addresses) via the Asyn MODBUS driver.

 ## Registers and Variables